What is Notebooking?

 Notebooking will also guide your child’s research to some degree and therefore, can also facilitate some of your objectives or goals.
 It’s also very important to have plenty of space for a child to add their own ideas and other information.
 You may be surprised what they take away from a learning session.

 You’ll see lots of blank notebook pages out there that are just rectangles and lines.
 While they are open ended and you could use them for anything, that’s all they are- blank sheets.
 In my mind, they are just the same as a plain sheet of paper to write on.
-If your child is self directed enough for that, perhaps homeschool journaling is the way to go.
+If your child is self directed enough for that, perhaps homeschool journaling is the way to go – bullet journaling for homeschoolers is also a great way for kids to keep of record of what they are learning and discovering.

 What’s the difference between notebooking and keeping a homeschool journal?